 Virginia Criminal Statute of Limitations

-Learn how long Virginia prosecutors have to file charges in felony and misdemeanor cases under the state's statutes of limitations.
+Learn how long Commonwealth's attorneys have to file charges in felony and misdemeanor cases under the state's statutes of limitations.

-Virginia's Statutes of Limitations for Felonies and Misdemeanors
+What Are Virginia's Statutes of Limitations for Felonies?

 Below are examples of Virginia misdemeanors that fall outside the general one-year charging time limit.
 Keep in mind that the following is a partial list that broadly summarizes the law.
 You should look at the actual law for nuances and exceptions.